SaurabhModi26/HealthManager/README.md

 # HealthManager

+#Skills Used : Use of File IO Basics and use of functions and making program such that it don't get terminated by solving corner cases.

 Health Manager program is the project wherein you can log and retrieve following :
 1. Exercises done by user.
 2. Food Items Eaten by user.